 3. Indian Weddings & Colorful Festivals

-Indian festivals and occasions attract a lot of attention because of their vibrant, lively atmosphere, numerous fun rituals with a meaning behind them, their flowing ethnic clothes, antique jewellery, decoration, warm closely connected people and much more.
+Indian festivals, weddings and occasions attract a lot of attention because of their vibrant, lively atmosphere, numerous fun rituals with a meaning behind them, their flowing ethnic clothes, antique jewelry, decoration, warm closely connected people and much more.
 And then we have plenty of them throughout the year from Sankrant (kite flying festival) to Basant Panchmi to Holi (the festival of colours), Gangaur, Diwali, Ganesh Chaturthi, Durga Puja, Onam, Dusshera and several more.
 Along with these, a big fat Indian wedding is something you should never miss.

 4. Spirituality & God